Ilya Kurkin

 Real-time MVP overview

-The AI-driven character production layer originally built inside Omni Avatar — live face → game-ready 3D head with rig-ready topology.
+The AI character production layer originally built inside Omni Avatar: a live face turns into a game-ready 3D head with rig-ready topology.
 It now lives as its own standalone micro-project so the technique can travel beyond the Omni Avatar context.

 See the AI Face Generation micro-project